gamesbook/pyprototypr/docs/basic_concepts.md

 or icons placed on them.
 So, each item can "obscure" some part - or even all - of the item it is placed on.

-Its also possible to define things earlier in a script that are used later on.
+Its also possible to define things earlier in a script that are reused later on.

 In summary - the *order* of instructions in a script is important!